Viccid/Altschool_Exams_Project/README.md

 ### Expense Class:
 #### Attributes:

      id : A unique identifier generated using the uuid module.
+*

     title :  The title or description of the expense.

+*

-    amount : The amount spent on the expense.
+    amount : The timestamp of when the expense was created in UTC format.

+*

     created_at : The timestamp of when the expense was created in UTC format.

+*

     updated_at : The timestamp of when the expense was last updated in UTC format.

 #### Methods :